Wa Shahid Habib Allah (And the Martyr is Beloved by God)

 was one of the great Muslim scientists and thinkers during the Islamic Golden Age in the 11th Century.
 He was known as Ibn Sina in the Muslim world, and “Avicenna” in Europe when his works were later translated into Latin.
 Though he exercised his skills at mathematics, philosophy, and astronomy, he was mainly known for his developments and discoveries in medicine.
 It’s interesting to note how this 11th century Persian Muslim and physician believed that the only way to understand the functioning of the human body was through scientific testing and observation.
 He felt that theories contained no value unless proven.
 He also believed that tuberculosis was infectious, while the Europeans rejected this belief for about 400 years; Avicenna was eventually proven right hundreds of years later by European physicians and scientists.

 One new fascinating aspect that I recently learned about Avicenna is how his work touched upon ideas that were later developed by Carl Jung and Norman Cousins.
-As author Michael H. Morgan writes, “[Avicenna's] theories about the mind will prove remarkably prescient, finding expression some 900 years later in modern psychology as well as science fiction.”
-One of Avicenna’s most famous philosophical theories describes the human mind-body connection and how man has awareness of his own existence despite not knowing his surroundings or environment.
+As author Michael H. Morgan writes, “[Avicenna’s] theories about the mind will prove remarkably prescient, finding expression some 900 years later in modern psychology as well as science fiction.”
+One of Avicenna’s most famous philosophical theories describes the human mind-body connection and how a person has awareness of his/her own existence despite not knowing his/her surroundings or environment.
 In his “Floating Man” argument, Avicenna writes:

 “Imagine, a man floating in a room with zero sensory input, no sound, no gravity, no sensation of any kind, floating in complete darkness, no sensation even of his own body because no part of his body touches any other part — say the man was created this way, would he be capable of thought?
 Can the human mind have thoughts without any external sensory input?
 If so, what would this man be thinking?
 Would the floating man have awareness of anything?”